Understanding the Commodity Cycle

 Carry-related forex trading involves being long a higher-yielding currency against a lower-yielding currency and trying to profit off the spread between the two.

-Commodities, on the other hand, don’t have yields to speak of.
-Understanding where commodities should trade relies primarily on supply-and-demand analysis, rather than analysis of expected future cash flow performance as in the case of stocks and bonds.
+Physical commodities don’t pay income, but futures-based commodity exposure can earn returns from spot price changes, plus roll return and collateral return.
+Understanding where commodities should trade relies primarily on supply-and-demand analysis, rather than analysis of expected future cash flow performance, as in the case of stocks and bonds.

 One can also think of commodities as alternative currencies; that is, something tangible that is commonly considered of value.
 A common example is gold, which historically has been a common backing for a nation’s currency.
-Therefore, commodities can also be considered a store hold for wealth.
+Therefore, commodities can also be considered a store of wealth.

 How is this done?